Reports & Whitepapers

 Clearing the Error is a collaborative effort between SIDM, the Maxwell School of Citizenship and Public Affairs at Syracuse University, and the Jefferson Center, with funding from AHRQ.
 The report outlines actions patients can take to improve the quality of diagnosis in order to inform their strategic planning for educational and advocacy efforts.

-SIDM's 2019 Annual Report highlights work SIDM is doing to improve diagnostic accuracy and timeliness and reduce patient harm caused by diagnostic error.
+Read Annual Reports from SIDM to lern more about the work SIDM is doing to improve diagnostic accuracy and timeliness and reduce patient harm caused by diagnostic error.